camunda/camunda-docs/docs/components/modeler/web-modeler/collaboration.md

 ### Model a diagram together

 When others are opening the same diagram as you, the updates on the diagram are sent in real time.
-You can also see who is in the diagram with you.
+You can also note who is in the diagram with you.
 ![real time collaboration](img/real-time-collaboration.png)

 ### Draw other's attention